vrgarlapati/Garlapati_AIT580/docs/_posts/2022-05-08-findings from the dataset.markdown

 Interactive Representation:
 ![Flower and water]({{site.baseurl}}/images/pages/25.jpeg)

-4. What are the first 3 product types that are associated with the complaints, and try to represent them numerically using a bar graph in the month of March 2022?
+4.What are the first 3 product types that are associated with the complaints, and try to represent them numerically using a bar graph in the month of March 2022?

 Code: